by guest author Alys Titchener

 At about that time, a gentle yoga class started up at my work that had a playful approach to postures, sometimes crawling around on the floor like a toddler, holding our feet like an infant, breathing slowly with matching limb articulations and so on.

-These quirky classes of a half dozen or so colleagues (brilliant scientists as it happened) helped me to get over myself and the ideas I had about what yoga ought to look like, and more importantly, what I thought I ought to look like doing yoga.
+These quirky classes of a half dozen or so colleagues helped me to get over myself and the ideas I had about what yoga ought to look like, and more importantly, what I thought I ought to look like doing yoga.

 That admission alone changed my attitude to yoga.
 I started enjoying it.
 I started enjoying me doing yoga.